Fixed points of the renormalisation group running of quark and fermion mixing matrices in the Standard Model and beyond: Abstract

 \section{Abstract}

-The renormalisation group running of the CKM parameters in the Standard Model is re-examined.
-For the massless 1-loop running six fixed points are found and their associated operator mixing matrices determined, in terms of the Yukawa couplings of the quarks.
-CP is an exact symmetry at each of the fixed points.
-An argument is given that the fixed points found at 1-loop must remain fixed points to all orders and even non-perturbatively, as they are associated with certain differential geometric properties of the space of CKM matrices.
-The analysis is equally applicable to the CKM matrix in the quark sector and the PMNS matrix in the leptonic sector.
+The renormalisation group running of fermion mixing matrices in the Standard model and beyond is studied.
+For the massless 1-loop running with three generations six fixed points are found.
+Their associated anomalous dimension matrices are calculated and the nature of each fixed point, whether attractive, repulsive or mixed, is determined.
+An argument is given that the fixed points found at 1-loop must remain fixed points to all orders in perturbation theory and even non-perturbatively, as they are associated with certain differential geometric properties of vector fields on the space of mixing matrices.
+With $N_g$ dark or sterile neutrinos there are at least $N_g!$ fixed points of the fermion mixing matrix.